umputun/secrets/README.md

         - LETSENCRYPT=true
         - LE_EMAIL=name@example.com
         - LE_FQDN=www.example.com
-    - In case you have your own certificates already copy them to `etc/ssl` and define:
+    - In case you have your own certificates already, copy them to `etc/ssl` and define:
-        - SSL_CERT - SSL certificate
+        - SSL_CERT - SSL certificate (file name, not path)
-        - SSL_KEY - SSL key
+        - SSL_KEY - SSL key (file name, not path)
-1. run the system with `docker-compose up -d`.
+1. Run the system with `docker-compose up -d`.
 This will download prepared image from docker hub and start all components.
 1. if you want to build it from sources - `docker-compose build` will do it, and then `docker-compose up -d`.

 _See `docker-compose.yml` for more details_